 Intellectual property must be protected to encourage research.

-The list of current calls for tender announced by the National Office for Research and Technology can be found on the following website:
+The list of current calls for tenders announced by the National Innovation Office can be found on the following website:

 The Hungarian Current Research Information System is a database of Hungarian research projects, researchers and research centres.
 All R&D organisations must provide the system with data on any research carried out using public funding.

-The Research and Innovation Fund was created to support research and innovation in Hungary.
-Every company is required to pay in at least 0.25% of its turnover as a contribution to the fund, with the exception of small businesses.
-The budget allocates a contribution equivalent to this amount to the Fund.
-The amount may be reduced by the costs of the R&D activity carried out or ordered by the company.
+The Research and Technological Innovation Fund was created as a separate state fund to support research and innovation in Hungary.
+Every economic organisation, except for small and micro enterprises, is required to pay in at least 0.3% of its turnover as a contribution to the fund, with the exception of small businesses.
+This is supplemented with an amount specified in the annual Budget Act from the central state budget.

-The Fund is administered by the National Office for Research and Technology.
+The Fund is managed by the National Innovation Office.
 Its main uses are:

 - relevant co-financing by the National Development Plan;